tanay-codes/my-resume/README.md

 # my-resume
+## About This Repository

+This repository contains my up-to-date resume written in LaTeX.
+The source code is publicly available so anyone can use it as a template to build their own clean, professional resume.

+The resume is maintained as a `.tex` file and compiled into a PDF using LaTeX.
+Any changes to the source are pushed here along with the updated PDF, so the latest version is always available to download directly from this repo.

+Feel free to fork this repository, use the template, and customize it with your own details.

 # 📄 LaTeX Resume — Step by Step Guide

 A clean, professional resume built using LaTeX.
 This repository contains